For the Adherent of Pop Culture

 When Simon is being arrested by Dobson, Mal refers to the young, rich doctor as Lord Fauntleroy.
 "Lord Fauntleroy" is a term of derision used by English speakers to refer to a young, pampered brat of a boy.
 The name is derived from the 1886 children's novel Little Lord Fauntleroy, though in the book, the young Lord is quite humble and compassionate.

 When Mal tries to pick up his discarded gun again, Dobson tells him to get away from it, saying, "Do you think I'm a complete back-birth?"
-I'm not sure exactly what "back-birth" means, though it has been suggested by some fans that it is a reference to someone with a birth defect.
+In the Verse, "backbirth" is a reference to someone dumb or born on one of the backwater worlds.

 At 41:47 on the DVD, we see that Kaylee has a puffy teddy bear patch sewed onto her pants leg.